-Enable Council to sell the subject land.
+• Enable Council to sell the subject land.
 Adjoining landholder requested to purchase the land for private open space.

-- Amend Schedule 4 of the Eurobodalla LEP 2012 to identify the land to be reclassified from community to operational land - Amend the Eurobodalla LEP 2012 Zone Map in relation to the subject land from C2 Environmental Conservation to R2 Low Density Residential - Amend the Eurobodalla LEP 2012 Minimum Lot Size Map in relation to the subject land to provide a minimum lot size of 550sqm (K) - Amend the Eurobodalla LEP 2012 Height of Buildings Map in relation to the subject land to provide a maximum building height of 8.5m (I) - Amend the Eurobodalla LEP 2012 Land Reclassification Part Lots) Map to identify that part of the subject land proposed to be reclassified.
+- Amend Schedule 4 to identify the land to be reclassified from community to operational land - Amend the Zone Map from C2 Environmental Conservation to R2 Low Density Residential - Amend the Minimum Lot Size Map to provide a minimum lot size of 550sqm (K) - Amend the Height of Buildings Map to provide a maximum building height of 8.5m (I) - Amend the Land Reclassification (Part Lots) Map to identify that part of the land proposed to be reclassified.

-- The subject land is a small portion of the larger public reserve, at 3.7% of the total area of the reserve. - The loss of the land as public reserve will not impact on the use of the larger area of public reserve. - The loss of the land as public reserve will not reduce local residents' accessibility to local open space. - The proposal does not restrict the use of the larger public reserve as an informal pedestrian link between Fauna Avenue and Karana Close.
+- The subject land is a small portion of the larger public reserve, at 3.7% of the total area of the reserve. - The loss of the land as public reserve will not impact on the use of the larger area of public reserve. - The loss of the land as public reserve will not reduce local residents' accessibility to local open space. - The proposal does not restrict the use of the larger public reserve as an informal pedestrian link between Fauna Avenue and Karana Close. - Funds from the sale of the land would be allocated to future Council projects. - Future development is limited but may include a secondary dwelling, subject to planning approval.

-Item Property Description Maps Intended Provisions and Justification Summary Funds from the sale of the land would be allocated to future Council projects.
-Future development is limited but may include a secondary dwelling, subject to planning approval.
-Interests The land would cease to be public reserve No other interests have been identified or would be discharged
+- The land would cease to be public reserve. - No other interests have been identified or would be discharged.

-Part of Lot 109 DP 244150, Catalina Drive, Catalina
+7 Part of Lot 109 DP 244150, Catalina Drive, Catalina